Growth rate of liquidity provider's wealth in G3Ms: LP Growth Rate

 \subsection{Time-homogeneous reflected diffusion}

-This section focuses on the scenario where the mispricing process $Z_t$, defined by \eqref{eqn:z-eqn}, is time-homogeneous.
-This means that the drift $\mu$ and volatility $\sigma$ in \eqref{eqn:mu_z-sig_z} are independent of time, simplifying the analysis.
-In this case, we can leverage the eigensystem of the infinitesimal generator of $Z_t$ to express the conditional expectation in \eqref{eqn:u-stoch-rep}.
+This section focuses on the scenario where the reflected diffusion $\hat{Z}_t$ defined by \eqref{eqn:zhat-sde} is time-homogeneous.
+This means that the conditional drift $\mu$ and volatility $\sigma$ in \eqref{eqn:mu_z-sig_z} are independent of time.
+In this case, we can leverage the eigensystem of the infinitesimal generator of $\hat{Z}_t$ to simplify the analysis and express the conditional expectation in \eqref{eqn:u-stoch-rep}.